matrix-org/synapse/docs/auth_chain_difference_algorithm.md

 graph), and one where we remove redundant links (the transitive reduction of the links graph) e.g. if we have chains `C3 -> C2 -> C1` then the link `C3 -> C1` would not be stored.
 Synapse uses the former implementation so that it doesn't need to recurse to test reachability between chains.
-This trade-offs extra storage in order to save CPU cycles and DB queries.
+This trades-off extra storage in order to save CPU cycles and DB queries.

 ### Example